Octane rating: Iso-octane as a reference standard

 Octanes are a family of hydrocarbons that are typical components of gasoline.
 They are colorless liquids that boil around 125 °C (260 °F).
-One member of the octane family, iso-octane, is used as a reference standard to benchmark the tendency of gasoline or LPG fuels to resist self-ignition.
+One member of the octane family, 2,2,4-Trimethylpentane (iso-octane), is used as a reference standard to benchmark the tendency of gasoline or LPG fuels to resist self-ignition.

 The octane rating of gasoline is measured in a test engine and is defined by comparison with the mixture of 2,2,4-trimethylpentane (iso-octane) and normal heptane that would have the same anti-knocking capability as the fuel under test.
 The percentage, by volume, of 2,2,4-trimethylpentane in that mixture is the octane number of the fuel.
 For example, gasoline with the same knocking characteristics as a mixture of 90% iso-octane and 10% heptane would have an octane rating of 90.
 A rating of 90 does not mean that the gasoline contains just iso-octane and heptane in these proportions, but that it has the same detonation resistance properties (generally, gasoline sold for common use never consists solely of iso-octane and heptane; it is a mixture of many hydrocarbons and often other additives).

 Octane ratings are not indicators of the energy content of fuels.
 (See Effects below and Heat of combustion).
 They are only a measure of the fuel's tendency to burn in a controlled manner, rather than exploding in an uncontrolled manner.

-This is important to know when choosing a fuel for a particular engine.
-Performance is optimized when the lowest octane rated fuel that can be used without detonation is used.

 Where the octane number is raised by blending in ethanol, energy content per volume is reduced.
 Ethanol energy density can be compared with gasoline in heat-of-combustion tables.

 It is possible for a fuel to have a Research Octane Number (RON) more than 100, because iso-octane is not the most knock-resistant substance available today.
-Racing fuels, avgas, LPG and alcohol fuels such as methanol may have octane ratings of 110 or significantly higher.
-Typical "octane booster" gasoline additives include MTBE, ETBE, isooctane and toluene.
-Lead in the form of tetraethyllead was once a common additive, but concerns about its toxicity have lead to its use for fuels for road vehicles being progressively phased out worldwide beginning in the 1970s.
+Racing fuels, avgas (aviation gasoline), LPG and alcohol fuels such as methanol may have octane ratings of 110 or significantly higher.
+Typical "octane booster" gasoline additives include MTBE, ETBE, toluene and iso-octane itself.
+Lead in the form of tetraethyllead was once a common additive, but concerns about its toxicity have led to its use for fuels for road vehicles being progressively phased out worldwide beginning in the 1970s.

 Measurement methods

 Research Octane Number (RON)

 The most common type of octane rating worldwide is the Research Octane Number (RON).
-RON is determined by running the fuel in a test engine with a variable compression ratio under controlled conditions, and comparing the results with those for mixtures of iso-octane and n-heptane.
-The compression ratio is varied during the test to challenge the fuel's antiknocking tendency, as an increase in the compression ratio will increase the chances of knocking.
+RON is determined by running the fuel in a test engine at 600 rpm with a variable compression ratio under controlled conditions, and comparing the results with those for mixtures of iso-octane and n-heptane.
+The compression ratio is varied during the test to challenge the fuel's anti-knocking tendency, as an increase in the compression ratio will increase the chances of knocking.